Skip to content

 Make-Ahead: Soup will always taste better the next day as flavors will have the chance to infuse.
 For freshness, you can make this soup up to 2 days ahead.

-How to Store: Cover and refrigerate for up to 5 days.
-Cover and store in the freezer for up to 3 months.
+How to Store: I cover and refrigerate for up to 5 days.
+Or, I cover and store in the freezer for up to 3 months.
 Thaw for 1 day in the fridge before reheating.

-How to Reheat: Place your desired turkey noodle soup into a saucepot and cook over low heat until hot.
+How to Reheat: I place my turkey noodle soup into a saucepot and cook over low heat until hot.

 Nutrition